spaceitup/checkout-android/README.rst

 .. code-block:: java

     PaymentTheme.Builder builder = PaymentTheme.createBuilder();
-    // Initialize here the theme parameters in the builder
+    // Set here the different theme parameters in the builder

     PaymentUI paymentUI = PaymentUI.getInstance();
     paymentUI.setPaymentTheme(builder.build());
     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

-The PaymentTheme contains a set of parameters defining the customised theming.
+The PaymentTheme contains a set of parameters defining the customized theming.
 When a parameter name ends with Style, the parameter holds a TextAppearance style resource id used for TextView elements.
 If the parameter name ends with Theme then the parameter holds a theme resource